Candidiasis of the oral mucosa B37.0

 This section has been translated automatically.

-Increased incidence especially in infants, in patients with chronic bronchial asthma who are permanently treated with inhaled glucocorticoids, in immunosuppression, diabetes mellitus or in old people with poorly fitting and well maintained dentures.
+Frequent occurrence, especially in infants, in patients with chronic bronchial asthma who are treated with long-term inhaled glucocorticoids, with immunosuppression, diabetes mellitus or in elderly people with poorly fitting or unkempt dentures.
 Oral candidiasis is the most common opportunistic disease in HIV-infected persons.
-Predisposing are also erosive diseases of the oral mucosa such as lichen planus erosivus, pemphigus vulgaris and others.
+Erosive diseases of the oral mucosa such as lichen planus erosivus, pemphigus vulgaris and others are also predisposing factors.

 Clinical features